Learn About The Law

 (1) publish, disseminate, and distribute informational and promotional materials;

-(2) promote and encourage the coordination of Minnesota tourism promotion efforts with other state agencies and develop multiagency marketing strategies when appropriate;
+(2) promote and encourage the coordination of Minnesota travel, tourism, overall livability, and workforce and economic opportunity promotion efforts with other state agencies and develop multiagency marketing strategies when appropriate;

-(3) promote and encourage the expansion and development of international tourism marketing;
+(3) promote and encourage the expansion and development of international tourism, trade, and Minnesota livability marketing;

-(4) advertise and disseminate information about Minnesota travel opportunities;
+(4) advertise and disseminate information about Minnesota travel, tourism, and workforce and economic development opportunities;

-(5) aid various local communities to improve their tourism marketing programs;
+(5) aid various local communities to improve their travel, tourism, and overall livability marketing programs;

-(6) coordinate and implement a comprehensive state tourism marketing program that takes into consideration public and private businesses and attractions;
+(6) coordinate and implement comprehensive state travel, tourism, workforce and economic development, and overall livability marketing programs that take into consideration public and private businesses and attractions;

-(8) provide local, regional, and statewide tourism organizations with information, technical assistance, training, and advice on using state tourism programs; and
+(8) provide local, regional, and statewide organizations with information, technical assistance, training, and advice on using state tourism and livability information and programs; and

-(9) generally gather, compile, and make available statistical information relating to Minnesota tourism and related areas in this state, with authority to call upon other state agencies for statistical data and results obtained by them and to arrange and compile that statistical information.
+(9) generally gather, compile, and make available statistical information relating to Minnesota travel, tourism, workforce and economic development, overall livability, and related areas in this state.
+The director has the authority to call upon other state agencies for statistical data and results obtained by them and to arrange and compile that statistical information.

 (b) The director may:

-(1) apply for, receive, and spend money for tourism development and marketing from other agencies and tourism organizations and businesses;
+(1) apply for, receive, and spend money for travel, tourism, workforce and economic development, and overall livability development and marketing from other agencies, organizations, and businesses;

 (2) apply for, accept, and disburse grants and other aids for tourism development and marketing from the federal government and other sources;